Xtigyro/kindadm/README.md

 ## Prerequisite Notes

-The `prerequisites-cmds.sh` can be used either like a true Shell script, or the commands which are part of it can be executed one by one.
+The `setup.sh` can be used either like a true Shell script, or the commands which are part of it can be executed one by one.
 It depends on your preference.

-`prerequisites-cmds.sh` downloads and installs the following software:
+`setup.sh` downloads and installs the following software:

 1. Linux Docker container runtime (`docker.io` or `docker-ce` pkg depending on your OS).
 2. `kubectl` binary.